Find out what’s involved when it comes to applying for a home loan.

 Applying for a home loan can be time-consuming, so it’s important to understand the steps involved.

+Each lender has its own application and lending criteria but despite this the basics of the home loan application process are similar no matter which lender you apply with.
 In the guide below, we explain what you can expect from the home loan application process.

 Home loan comparison